yohman/pfhp/README.md

 And still, the digitization would require yet another manual phase: coding.
 Coders extracted information from each BDS and organized them by handwriting data into paper forms, creating elaborate codebooks that marked every possible permutation between various categories of household codes and individual relationships.
 Because of this formidably laborious process, only a handful of villages were finally made into a relational database, one that is called "Xavier."
 Still so, Xavier is an impressive big data endeavor.
 It boasts data for 346,700 egos, and with numerous relational columns, amasses to having more than 21 million total data points.

 This visualization project builds upon the immense labor conducted by previous historians.
 It is the icing on the cake, per se, but an important one for several reasons.
-First, while this archive presents itself as a rare digital collection to study Japanese history, it still remains in the domain of experts.
+First, while this archive presents itself as a rare digital collection to study Japanese demographic history, it remains in the domain of experts.
 Only the most dedicated of demographic scholars can make sense of them, using it to pursue their own research agendas.
-For this reason, it fails to justify the enormous groundwork to create Xavier, as it is kept within the confines of experts.
+For this reason, it fails to justify the enormous groundwork and labor to create Xavier, as it is kept within the confines of experts.

 To this account, the second reason is to bring the lives of historical commoners, to modern commoners, in a form that is instantly accessible, visually intuitive, and *understandable*.